Your shopping bag is empty

 Coherent Breathing:

 Coherent breathing, also known as resonant or paced breathing, involves maintaining a consistent rhythm of inhalation and exhalation.
-This technique helps synchronize heart rate variability and promotes relaxation, leading to a reduction in blood pressure.
+Also, this technique helps synchronize heart rate variability and promotes relaxation, leading to a reduction in blood pressure.
 Follow these steps to practice coherent breathing:

 a.
 Firstly, find a comfortable seated position and close your eyes.